 - Pour the blueberry puree into a mason jar for storage, and chill until time to make the drinks.

 Make the Juleps

-- In a cocktail shaker, muddle the mint leaves into the caster sugar.
+- In a cocktail shaker, muddle the mint leaves into the turbinado (or caster) sugar.

 - Pour in the hot water, swirling the mint leaves and sugar in it until the sugar has dissolved.

 - Measure in the blueberry puree, lemon juice and bourbon.

 - Add the ice, shaking the cocktail in the shaker until everything is chilled and combined.

 - Serve in a favorite glass over ice, and enjoy immediately with a garnish of mint leaves and fresh blueberries.